sk52/food-for-thought/README.md

 A web application which allows users to find a recipe based on the ingredients that they input.

+## Tech Stack
+* MongoDB, Express, React, Node.js
+* Jest and Cypress for testing, Travis for CI
+* Heroku for deployment

 ## Getting Started

 * Clone this repo